nmwsharp/geometry-central/docs/docs/surface/utilities/barycentric_vector.md

 ??? func "`#!cpp BarycentricVector BarycentricVector::rotated90(IntrinsicGeometryInterface& geom) const`"

-    Rotate the vector 90 degrees counter-clockwise within the face it belongs to.
-This requires the geometry, since the meaning of "90 degrees" depends on the geometry of the triangle.
+    Rotate the given tangent vector 90 degrees counter-clockwise within the face it belongs to.
+This function requires the geometry, since the meaning of "90 degrees" depends on the geometry of the triangle.

+??? func "`#!cpp BarycentricVector BarycentricVector::rotated(IntrinsicGeometryInterface& geom, double angle) const`"

+    Rotate the given tangent vector counter-clockwise within the face it belongs to, by the given angle (specified in radians).
+This function requires the geometry, since the rotation depends on the geometry of the triangle.

 Barycentric vectors also have a few utility functions: